-Another area which puts me off most NET forums is the masses of ‘memes’, pictures, quotes, miracle ‘snake oil’ cures/medical myths and stuff you see plastered all over the internet – these things are the ‘junk mail/spam’ equivalent on Facebook and some can also be a security problem.
+Another area that puts me off most NET forums is the masses of ‘memes’, pictures, quotes, miracle ‘snake oil’ cures/medical myths, and stuff you see plastered all over the internet – these things are the ‘junk mail/spam’ equivalent on Facebook, and some can also be a security problem.
 I’m very surprised the administrators allow so many of them as they clog up the timeline making it easy to miss an important post and they can present security risks for those who click on them.
 I get enough of this on my personal Facebook – no thanks!

-Be prepared for masses of black and white striped animals
+Be prepared for masses of black-and-white striped stuff

-The strange thing is that in contextual terms, the zebra represents the disease, so when someone says “I am a zebra”, this is in effect saying “I am a disease” or when they say “Dear Zebras” they are saying “Dear Diseases”, “my zebra” decoding to “my disease”; or my pet hate “Dear Fellow Diseases”.
-The problem is that the NET community has become “too cute” with the term and it now lacks any ‘kerb appeal’ to the outside world (who should be the key recipients of awareness messages).
-It’s really holding back NET Cancer external awareness and is a PR disaster area.
-Even NET specialists are denouncing this infatuation by saying “‘we’re beyond that now”.
+The strange thing is that in contextual terms, the medical term zebra represents a disease, so when someone says, “I am a zebra”, this is in effect saying, “I am a disease” or when they say, “Dear Zebras” they are saying “Dear Diseases”, “my zebra” decoding to “my disease”; or my pet hate, the extremely cringe-worthy “Dear Fellow Diseases”.
+The problem is that the NET community has become “too cute” with the term, and it now lacks any ‘kerb appeal’ or understanding to the outside world (…… who should be the key recipients of awareness messages).
+Even NET specialists are denouncing this infatuation, with one saying, “we’re beyond that now”.
 One of my followers recently described it as juvenile.

 Don’t let forums be your life